MadStu/space-trucker-trading-tracker/README.md

 Prices view

 - The prices view is just for information and only sends the commodity_data() list to the template.

+Usage view

+- This is a view just as a message to the users.
+It just tells them how to use the STTT and doesn't require any logic.

+Error views

+- The rest of the views just handle any errors that a user might experience.
+The most comon is probably the 404 error if they've entered an address that doesn't exist.
+No logic required here.

 ## Technologies Used